 All our preferred accommodation establishments have been hand-picked and meet our high expectations and standards.
 We strive to only support establishments which endeavour to tread lightly on our planet.
-These lodges and guesthouses actively recycle, have water and energy saving practices, and strive to uplift their community by hiring locally and to support the smaller businesses in the area amongst other initiatives.
+These lodges and guesthouses actively recycle, have water and energy saving practices, and strive to uplift their community by hiring locally.
+They also support the smaller businesses in the area amongst other initiatives.
 We would also choose a small, family-run business over a large hotel chain to support those small businesses and to give our guests a more authentic experience.
 On a smaller scale, we recycle and use energy-saving bulbs in the office and we strive to use as little paper as possible.

 Would you like to help off-set your carbon footprint while travelling?
 Why not consider sponsoring a tree with GreenPop!
 Your donation will help fund reforestation projects in South Africa.

 Use our reusable water bottles instead of buying bottled water